 Because of first-gen students’ lack of knowledge regarding college they are often unprepared for the college workload and expectations.
 When Kendrick was asked what is the hardest part about being a first-generation college student she stated, “Besides the finances, the transition.
 It was a very rough transition from high school to college.
 I wasn't prepared for college.”
 This common notion of unpreparedness leads to stereotypes on the behalf of professors and other noted college faculty.
 Richard Greenwall, a former first-generation student who is now a professor of history and sociology and also the dean of arts and sciences at St. Joseph’s College in New York, states that first-gen students “often appear disrespectful, unfocused, and lazy when they really aren't.”
 Kendrick also notes, “One of the biggest misconceptions about first-gen students is that we’re all loud, unfortunate, and don’t know how to behave.”

 These stereotypes are misconceptions because these students are often dealing with outside situations that a lot of students never have to worry about.
 For example, a first-gen student may be in a financial dilemma from a lack of monetary support from their family.
-Due to this, they often have to work a full-time job, while attending school.
+They often have to work a full-time job, while attending school as a result.
 Greenwall recalls that he worked around 20-30 hours a week while he was in college.
 Working this many hours a week can cause a major setback in GPA due to a lack of preparation, as in not completing homework assignments, not studying for quizzes, tests, and exams, and procrastination.

 UC Gen-1 Coordinator and former first-gen student, Christina Black, states that she experienced, “…faculty, staff, or students who assumed that everyone in their class, organization, etc. shared the same privileged background.
 This resulted in me feeling like the odd one out, although I now realize that these actions stemmed from their ignorance as opposed to any ill will on their part.”
 Ignorance is one of the major issues up against first-generation college students and what causes a lot of the discourse.
 These misconceptions that have a basis in ignorance can often leave a first-gen student with low self-efficacy resulting in poor academic performance.
 If someone is not confident in his or her schoolwork he or she is more easily likely to give up.
 This is reflected in the 11% statistic presented earlier.
-First-generation college students have a high dropout rate because oftentimes when their work is compared to that of non first-gen student’s it may not rank up to the same standards and expectations of the professor.
+First-generation college students have a high dropout rate because oftentimes when their work is compared to that of non first-gen students it may not rank up to the same standards and expectations of the professor.
 When this happens the student may get discouraged and tell themselves that they are not good at this topic and therefore they will stop trying.
 Again, going back to the financial aspect of collegiate study, when students are their only and ultimate source for money, they oftentimes disregard their academics and focus solely on working to support tuition, books, housing, food, and other countless unexpected fees.
 Knowing this, the Gen-1 Staff have put a cap on the amount of hours that can be worked by their students.
 Gen-1 students are not to exceed 20 hours of paid work within a week’s period.
 Working an excessive amount of hours per week has been proven to deter academic success, so this rule works to fight against that fact.